-- a) Two storey boathouses are permitted (subject to the other policies on boathouses in this Plan) provided the structure is not located on an extremely narrow waterbody as defined by the implementing Zoning By-law and has an increased setback from the projected side lot line, or as may be measured in the implementing Zoning By-law. - b) For one storey boathouses where the roof is a sundeck, an increased setback from the projected side lot line or as may be measured in the implementing Zoning By-law shall be required. - c) A two storey boathouse may include a second floor structure not exceeding the floor area permitted for a sleeping cabin and may include a covered deck up to 23 square metres (247.6 square feet). - d) The maximum width of shoreline structures shall be 25% of the lot frontage up to a maximum of 23 metres (75 feet), with boathouses subject to further restrictions. - e) The minimum lot area is 0.8 hectares (1.98 acres) and the minimum water frontage is 90 metres (295 feet), unless otherwise specified.
+(300 feet), the structure is not located on an extremely narrow waterbody as defined by the implementing Zoning By-law or Community Planning Permit By-law and has an increased setback from the projected side lot line, or as may be measured in the implementing Zoning By-law or Community Planning Permit By-law.

+- b) For one storey boathouses where the roof is a sundeck, an increased setback from the projected side lot line or as may be measured in the implementing Zoning By-law or Community Planning Permit By-law shall be required. - c) A two storey boathouse may include a second floor structure not exceeding the floor area permitted for a sleeping cabin and may include a covered deck up to 23 square metres (247.6 square feet). - d) The maximum width of shoreline structures shall be 25% of the lot frontage up to a maximum of 23 metres (75 feet), with boathouses subject to further restrictions. - e) The minimum lot area is 0.8 hectares (1.98 acres) and the minimum water frontage is 90 metres (295 feet), unless otherwise specified.